Convert a JSON-based card to a full-stack UI extension (BETA)

 With these differences in mind, it's strongly recommended to use the conversion process as an opportunity to rethink your card's capabilities and overall user experience.
 Rather than simply rebuilding the card to the new system, you should consider how you'd ideally like the card to function without the constraints that come with JSON-based cards.

-Then, get started with full-stack UI extensions:
+After planning, get started with full-stack UI extensions:

 • Update to the latest version of the CLI by running npm install -g @hubspot/cli@next.